Access to Tribal Law Project: Frequently Asked Questions (FAQs)

 - What exactly is the Access to Tribal Law Project?

-- Does it cost anything for our tribal nation to participate in the Access to Tribal Law Project?
+- Does it cost anything for a Native government to participate in the Access to Tribal Law Project?

 - Will it involve a lot of time and effort on our part to get our code in the collection?